jksonar/hrms_nextjs/RBAC.md

 * **API Design:** Your FastAPI endpoints should incorporate decorators or middleware to check the user's role and associated permissions before executing an action.
 * **Database Schema:** You'll likely need tables for `Users`, `Roles`, and a many-to-many `user_roles` or a direct `role_id` in the `Users` table for simpler setups.
 * **Frontend Impact:** The frontend should dynamically display or hide UI elements (buttons, forms, menu items) based on the logged-in user's role and permissions.

-This detailed breakdown should provide a solid foundation for implementing the RBAC system in your FastAPI backend, directly addressing the "User roles & RBAC" task within your project.
----
-You've provided an excellent, comprehensive PRD and project setup guide for your HRMS.
-The details are thorough, covering functional and technical requirements, a project timeline, and a clear task breakdown, along with the foundational commands to get started.

-Now, let's dive into the **Role-Based Access Control (RBAC)**, which is crucial for defining who can do what within your HRMS.
-You mentioned:

-* **Admin:** Full access to the app.
-* **HR:** Employment (add, update, delete, read).

-This is a great start.
-To provide "full details," we need to map out specific permissions for each role across all the functional requirements you've outlined.

----

-## 🔑 Role-Based Access Control (RBAC) Details for HRMS

-This section details the permissions for different user roles within your HRMS, aligning with the functional requirements outlined in your PRD.
-We'll use **CRUD (Create, Read, Update, Delete)** operations as the basis for access levels.

 ---
 ### 1. Admin Role

 The **Admin** role has **full access** to all modules and functionalities within the HRMS.
 This includes: